QuantEcon/lecture-source-jl/source/rst/more_julia/testing.rst

 * And run

 .. code-block:: julia
+    :class: no-execute

     ] dev .

 to add the package

-We see the change reflected in our default package list
+You can see the change reflected in our default package list by running

 .. code-block:: julia
+    :class: no-execute

     ] st